Diane's Diary #4: From Shelved to Should I?

 Prefer to listen to the blog?
 Try this!

-The film project had been shelved for about two years, though I thought about it from time to time.
+The film project had been shelved for about two years (starting in 2016), though I thought about it from time to time.
 During those two years, I read the book Big Magic by Elizabeth Gilbert.
 She wrote about how a project of hers had jumped to another talented writer, Ann Patchett.
 I’m not going to explain that in this blog- it’s a great book- I recommend it.
 But it did inspire me to ask (myself… a higher power…) if this project was still mine to do.
 Or, if, because I had not given it attention for two years, it found a different person to bring it forth.
 It seems, as of now, it’s still moving forward and still mine to do.
 And I keep asking that question regularly, because, ya’ never know.

 I was studying Spiritual Psychology at The University of Santa Monica (USM) from 2017-2018 and one of our requirements was to do volunteer work.
 I had been curious about equine therapy and reached out to a local organization called Ride to Fly because they have a wonderful volunteer program.